 To the average person, the word “hacker” evokes an image of a kid in a hoodie pounding away on a keyboard in front of several monitors in their parent’s basement.
-It might also invoke scenes from some of the popular hacker themed movies like War Games (1983), Hackers (1995), The Girl with the Dragon Tattoo (2009), and the cosplay fan favorite Neo and the movie The Matrix (1999)?
+It might also invoke scenes from some of the popular hacker-themed movies like War Games (1983), Hackers (1995), The Girl with the Dragon Tattoo (2009), and the cosplay fan favorite Neo in the movie The Matrix (1999)?

 The media paints with a broad brush

 There is a lot of bad press about hackers.
 Read the news and it seems some big company is breached again and their data (or money) is stolen.
 The press always refers to these individuals or groups as hackers, however, it is not that simple.
 There are different types of hackers who range in age and each with their own agendas.
 Hackers can be grouped into the stereotypical white, grey and black hat hackers, however, even that is over-simplified.
 There are penetration testers, security researchers, hacktivists and state-sponsored groups too.
 The world of hacking is extremely large and complex.

 The original definition for a hacker was actually in a positive sense.
 It referred to someone who could think outside the box, take advantage of weaknesses in systems and policies.
 In the 1960s, hacker subculture emerged at MIT, TMRC, and MIT Artificial Intelligence Laboratory.
 Individuals there engaged in activities that required playful cleverness to accomplish, like placing a police cruiser on the roof of the Great Dome.
 These activities (pranks or hacks) were said to have “hack value” and be perpetrated by hackers.
 Today, the term “hacker” has become associated with computers and “hackers” in the sense of “someone using ingenuity” still exists, but they are often confused with computer criminals or hacktivists.